jim60105/AIChatAssistant/README.md

 **This article was generated and translated using artificial intelligence.*

+## What it does?

+- Retrieve the most recent few seconds of audio from a YouTube live stream.
+30 seconds by default, but there is a slider available for adjusting it.
+- Use the [OpenAI Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to convert the audio into text through speech-to-text transcription.
+- Forward the transcription to the [OpenAI gpt-3.5-turbo Text generation API](https://platform.openai.com/docs/guides/text-generation) for content analysis and generate potential chat suggestions.
+- Present the chat suggestion options within the YouTube chat room, enabling users to effortlessly send them to the chat room with a single click.

+## Disclaimer

+Just a heads up, this is a little project I whipped up for fun.
+I cannot guarantee its reliability or the quality of the AI responses.
+So, please approach it with some skepticism and try to find any usable responses.
+If any one would like to enhance it, feel free to send me a PR!

 ## LICENSE

 > The icon is made by [Puckung graphic design factory](https://www.iconfinder.com/Puckung).